 The Bank may make a policy for creation and utilization of floating provisions separately for advances, investments and general purposes.
 The quantum of floating provisions for creation, may be assessed at the end of the financial year.
-The floating provisions may be utilized only for contingencies under extra ordinary circumstances specified in the policy with prior permission of oard of Directors'.
+The floating provisions may be utilized only for contingencies under extra ordinary circumstances specified in the policy with prior permission of Board of Directors'.

-5. Derivatives: As per RBI/NABARD guidelines, Bank does not enter into any derivatives contract.

-6. Fixed Assets Depreciation and Amortization:

-- Fixed Assets are carried at cost less accumulated depreciation/ amortization. - Cost includes cost of purchase and all expenditure such as site preparation, installation costs and professional fees incurred on the asset before it is put to use.
+- 5. Derivatives: As per RBI/NABARD guidelines, Bank does not enter into any derivatives contract. - 6.
+Fixed Assets Depreciation and Amortization: - Fixed Assets are carried at cost less accumulated depreciation/ amortization. - Cost includes cost of purchase and all expenditure such as site preparation, installation costs and professional fees incurred on the asset before it is put to use.
 Subsequent expenditure(s) incurred on the assets put to use are capitalized only when it increases the future benefits from such assets or their functioning capability. - The fixed assets are depreciated at straight line method based on useful life of the assets states as under:

-Sr. No. Description of Fixed Assets Useful Life 1 Computers 3 Years 2 Computer Software formingan integral part of theComputer hardware 3 Years 3 Computer Software which does not form an integral part of Computer hardware and cost of Software Development 3 Years 4 Automated Teller Machine/ Cash Deposit Machine/Coin Dispenser / Coin Vending Machine 5 Years 5 Servers 4 Years 6 Network Equipment 5 Years 7 Other major fixed assets Premises Vehicles Safe Deposit Lockers Furniture & Fixtures 60 Years 5 Years 20 Years 10 Years depreciation is charged on proportionate basis for the number of days assets have been put to use during the year
+Sr. No. Description of Fixed Assets Useful Life 1 Computers 3 Years 2 Computer Software forming an integral part of theComputer hardware 3 Years 3 Computer Software which does not form an integral part of Computer hardware and cost of Software Development 1 4 Automated Teller Machine/ Cash Deposit Machine/Coin Dispenser / Coin Vending Machine 5 Years 5 Servers 4 Years 6 Network Equipment 5 Years 7 Other major fixed assets Premises Vehicles Safe Deposit Lockers 60 Years 5 Years 20 Years Furniture & Fixtures 10 Years

-• In respect of assets acquired during the year for domestic operations,
+In respect of assets acquired during the year for domestic operations, depreciation is charged on proportionate basis for the number of days assets have been put to use during the year